mazsola739/rika-onug/README.md

-# Rika ONUG - One Night Ultimate Werewolf
+# Rika ONUG - One Night Ultimate Games

 Rika ONUG is a web-based implementation of the popular social deduction game "One Night Ultimate Werewolf."
 This project includes both frontend and backend components, as well as end-to-end testing.

 ## Features
-- Play One Night Ultimate Werewolf online with friends.
+- Play One Night Ultimate Games online with friends.
 - Role-based actions and game logic implemented in the backend.
 - Interactive user interface for seamless gameplay.